kevwargo/restclient/README.md

 key to press.
 If you then wish to get back into view-mode, `M-x view-mode` is your friend.
 For other keybindings, check the docstring of the `view-mode` function.

+If you have the `json-navigator` package installed, `j` in a response buffer containing json data will open a hierarchical view of the response.

 # In-buffer variables